ianmurfinxyz/pixiretro/README.md

 ## Renderer

 The gfx module maintains a set of virtual screens which you instruct it to create.
-These screens have fixed (virtual) pixel resolutions set upon creation but are designed so that the size of each (virtual) pixel when renderd to the window (the real screen) can change dynamically, i.e. the scale mapping between virtual pixels and real pixels can change.
+These screens have fixed (virtual) pixel resolutions set upon creation but are designed so that the size of each (virtual) pixel when rendered to the window (the real screen) can change dynamically, i.e. the scale mapping between virtual pixels and real pixels can change.
 This allows for the creation of classic arcade games in which the size of the world was a fixed size in pixels (such as space invaders with its world size of 232x256 pixels) which are playable on any size screen, even an ultrawide of 3440x1440 pixels.

 The virtual screens support basic transparency (alpha channel masking but not blending) and can be layered.
 This allows splitting up drawing into layers which can be independently updated.
 Thus providing a potential performance boost of reducing the load on the (CPU executed) software renderer drawing to the virtual screens; you can split drawing up into things which are updated every frame (such as moving game objects) and those which are static (such as static backgrounds).